 There are some coral reefs a bit away from the cays that are decent, but you would need directions to find time (or maybe an organized snorkeling trip).

 But the combination of snorkeling, boating, and time on the water all add up to a very satisfying day.
 If you don’t have your own, there are some shops in La Parguera area that rent snorkel gear.

 Rental prices are about the same across all the companies.
+(Note- these prices were from 2012- I am sure they are a few bucks more by now).
 It is best to call them for exact info before going.
 Whole day rentals are available.

 This is a very popular place with locals, but not many tourists visit this area.
 We hope we can change that because it is a really nice area, and inexpensive too!